Is Pantene Shampoo Good?

 As it delivers lightweight hydration, it also works to smooth hair and control frizz without weighing hair down.

-Moringa oil is one of the key ingredients of this shampoo, which works to moisturize and smooth the hair by being rich in fatty acids.
+Moringa oil is one of the key ingredients of this shampoo, which works to moisturise and smooth the hair by being rich in fatty acids.

-Along with Moringa oil, aloe vera and sunflower seed extract are used to soothe scalp irritation while maintaining the pH balance, and to deeply nourish the hair while also offering UV protection, respectively.
+Along with Moringa oil, aloe vera and sunflower seed extract are used to soothe scalp irritation while maintaining the pH balance and nourishing the hair.

-The Ghost Shampoo is lightweight enough to be used for regular washes, and works especially well for fine hair.
+The Ghost Shampoo is lightweight enough for regular use and works exceptionally well on fine hair.

 5. Olaplex